MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-forms/index.md

 To work around this issue:

-* Disable the remote simulator (Tools / Options / iOS Settings / uncheck “Remote Simulator to Windows”).
-When unchecked the simulator will run on the Mac instead of on Windows.
+* Disable the remote simulator (Tools / Options / iOS Settings / uncheck **Remote Simulator to Windows**).
+When unchecked, the simulator will run on the Mac instead of on Windows.
 You can then interact with the simulator directly on your Mac while using the debugger, etc. on Windows.
 * Disable the remote simulator as above, so that the simulator runs on the Mac.
-Then use a third party remote desktop style app to connect to the Mac desktop from Windows.
+Then use a remote desktop app to connect to the Mac desktop from Windows.
 Remote desktop options include [Devolutions Remote Desktop Manager](https://devolutions.net/remote-desktop-manager) (fast and there’s a free version available), and VNC clients (slower and free).
 * Use a physical device to test instead of the simulator.
 You can obtain a [free provisioning profile](/xamarin/ios/get-started/installation/device-provisioning/free-provisioning) to complete the authentication tutorial.

 ## Next steps